Skip to content

 These considerations aside, however, one piece of the proposal is regarded quite highly by many on both sides, especially those who have intimate experience with the Council’s proceedings, as it represents both a step forward and a return to form.
 When the ’08 Commission’s reforms went into effect, the position of ‘Mayor’ maintained its role as the presiding figure and its responsibility for setting the agenda that Council meetings follow.
 If you’re unfamiliar with Council sessions it may not seem obvious why this is important, but a competent and cooperative Chair to preside over meetings and create the agendas is very important to Council meetings being productive.

 Considering how important these roles are to an effective Council meeting, it made sense that prior to the last mayoral reforms, the Council elected their own ‘Mayors’ to serve these procedural functions.
 Guaranteed cooperation.
 But since those reforms, the officer responsible for running Council meetings is elected by popular vote.
 To critics, this is a little like asking a store’s customers to elect the store’s manager.
 Hopefully, no significant divide of interests will exist, but if a Mayor’s agenda becomes unmoored from the priorities of the Council, then the trouble can begin.
 And this trouble doesn’t even have the dignity to completely halt things, in the way a congressional filibuster might.
 Instead, meetings just go badly.
 Agendas are inaccurate as Councilors try to formulate their own spontaneous schedules, and disputes between the Chair and everyone else can reach infuriating levels of awkward hostility.
 In short, it’s a bad look for everyone, as dysfunction and the appearance of incompetence reign.
 Portland has been spared this for the most part, and impasses have been mostly resolved quickly, but the threat always looms.
+Offering popular women’s necklaces such as pendants, chokers and.
+Shop for jewelry in a variety of metals and gemstones to suit any occasion.

 With this proposal, City Councils will return to the practice of electing their own Chair and Vice Chair to preside over their meetings and set agendas.
 This is both a completion of the transition begun in 2008, (confirming the habitat of the Mayor as the executive rather than the legislative sphere), and also a return to how things were before that Commission ever met.